AppCafe Docs

 Turn refinement off only when:

-• your prompt is already detailed
+• your requirement is already detailed

 • you want the fastest rough draft possible